kailash-manasarovar/statement/docs/timeline/2023/may.md

 !!! danger "Teachers repeat phrases from my police statement"
     - Someone told Ana to say this to me as I walked past her, and she did as she was told.
-    - This came directly from my [police statement to the police in 2015](../early-years/2015.md#statement-to-the-metropolitan-police) in which I detailed clear memories from that time, including things people had said to me.
+    - This came directly from my [statement to the police in 2015](../early-years/2015.md#statement-to-the-metropolitan-police) in which I detailed clear memories from that time, including things people had said to me.
     - This phrase, specifically, was something an old school friend had said to me when I was in a traumatized freeze state after smoking pot.
     - I didn't know my police statement was being read by the original British porn and prostitution gangs themselves, and their Spanish counterparts in Dénia, and that a repeat of everything that had happened to me when I was 16 was being organized and choreographed for 2023.
     - On the run up to the 12th June 2023, when I was supposed to have been so terrorized I would leave my studies at the conservatory and never come back, these triggering events became more frequent.